Get updates throughout the day from Big Ten Media day in Chicago

 In the win over Kentucky, junior Christian Watford's game winning 3-pointer was named Geico National Play of the Year and won an ESPY for Play of the Year.

-Saw freshman Cody Zeller earn AP All-American honors and had Watford earn All-South Region accolades at the NCAA Tournament.
+Zeller earned AP All-American honors and Watford earned All-South Region accolades at the NCAA Tournament.
 Zeller also earned All-District awards from the NABC and USBWA and was a second team All-Big Ten choice.

-Watford, junior Jordan Hulls, and sophomore Victor Oladipo earned honorable mention All-Big Ten honors, and Oladipo was a member of the All-Defensive team.
+Watford, Hulls, and Oladipo earned honorable mention All-Big Ten honors, and Oladipo was a member of the All-Defensive team.

 In his nine years with the Golden Eagles, Crean's teams earned five NCAA Tournament bids, one more than the previous four Marquette coaches had in the 16 years prior to his arrival.